As of May 2017, the City of Satellite has adopted and begun implementation of its new Sustainability Action Plan.

 20. Design and implement soft infrastructure techniques to help control and filter stormwater runoff.
 [Land and Water Systems]

-The first Green Achievement Target to be completed was the Logos Community Garden at Desoto Park.
+Many of these GATs are in some phase of research, development, implementation, or have already been completed.
+The first GAT to be completed was the Logos Community Garden at Desoto Park.
 It was constructed in partnership with Eagle Scout Troop 309 and the Florida Institute of Technology in the summer of 2017.
 The garden had its grand opening later in the Fall of the same year.
-Later in December of 2017, the City installed a dual electric vehicle charging station at its City Hall and acquired its first electrified vehicle (EV) for its fleet, a Chevy Volt, per the initiatives of the Sustainability Action Plan.
+Later in December of 2017, the City installed a dual electric vehicle charging station at its City Hall and acquired its first electrified vehicle (EV) for its fleet, a Chevy Volt.
 In 2018 the City began to transition its facilities to either be powered by or host solar systems for its day to day operations.
 City Hall, the Civic Center, and Pelican Beach Park now all employ solar arrays that are generating kilowatts of clean energy daily.
 Additionally, in 2018, an ongoing monthly series of workshops about current and future City projects and programs were established to help inform residents and to also educate the general public about environmental issues such as climate change, sea level rise, recycling, and the Indian River Lagoon.
 To learn more about these workshops and to view videos of previous workshops, click on this link for Sustainability Workshops and click here for dates and topics about each one.

 These are just some of the many ongoing initiatives the City is undertaking in the name of resiliency, efficiency, and the protection of current and future generations.
 The City is proud of what has been accomplished thus far and eager to continue working to achieve greater success!
 As new projects and programs come about they will be posted on the City's website for public viewing.